dmschauer/glue-pyspark-local/README.md

 The `setup/glue_4_0_0_pyspark.Dockerfile` is based on an image provided by the AWS Glue team.

 It installs some dependencies that were needed to install system level dependencies needed for installing the `geopandas` Python package.
-Even if you don't need `geopandas`, this can also be useful to get you started in case you need more missing dependencies.
+Even if you don't need `geopandas`, this can be useful to get you started in case you need other missing dependencies.

 ## The docker-compose file